Nerdylicious/PacketCapture/README.md

 PacketCapture
 =============

-A bash script that captures packets destined for a particular access point.
+A bash script that captures wireless packets destined for a particular access point.